Definition:

 Example:

-A Hazard and Risk Analysis done via a HAZOP identifies overpressure scenarios in a reactor system, determines the initiating event frequency, evaluates the existing protection layers, and assigns a SIL 2 requirement for a high-pressure shutdown SIF.
+A Hazard and Risk Assessment done via a HAZOP identifies overpressure scenarios in a reactor system, determines the initiating event frequency and its consequence.
+Later, a LOPA evaluates the existing protection layers, and assigns a SIL 2 requirement for a high-pressure shutdown SIF.

 Cited Source: